 So before I toss the bottle of bubbly collecting dust in my pantry, I better figure out what kind of champagne it is, exactly.
 Unlike wine that comes in so many varieties made all over the world, champagne is only from one place: the Champagne region of France.
 What I need to figure out is whether or not my champagne is vintage.

 What is Vintage Champagne?

-Basically the vintage of your champagne is determined by what year the grapes that made it are from.
+Vintage is determined by what year the grapes that made it were harvested.
 If it’s all from the same year, you’ve got some vintage Champagne on your hands.
 A mix of grapes means lower quality champagne, but also a somewhat cheaper price.
 This differs from most alcohol where we’d ask what vintage something is and assume that means the year, with older often being better.

-Looks like if whoever left the forgotten bottle of baby shower champagne at my house was cheap I’m making an emergency trip to the liquor store.
+Looks like if whomever left the forgotten bottle of baby shower bubbly at my house was cheap I’m making an emergency trip to the liquor store.
 If the champagne is vintage, though, it’s probably still good.

 Signs of Champagne Gone Bad

 Ok, so maybe I’m not quite sure how long the champagne’s been in the cellar.
 How can I tell if champagne’s gone bad?

 - It’s changed colour.
 Bad champagne might turn deep yellow or gold.
 If it looks like this it’s probably not good to drink anymore.